 Playa Negra, Costa Rica

-Playa Negra is one of Costa Rica's most sought after surf spots.
-Its famous right-hand barrel waves originate from a narrow channel between rocks where the surf rushes over a shallow rocky bottom.
+Playa Negra is one of Costa Rica’s most sought after surf spots.
+Its famous right-hand barrel is formed by a narrow channel between rocks where the surf rushes over a shallow rocky bottom.

 Surfing Playa Negra

-As the take off zone for riding the waves is concentrated on a small area the spot is crowded with only two dozen surfers, which can gather quite easily.
-Playa Negra is famous in the surfing world since it was shown in the surf cult movie ""Endless Summer II".
+As the take off zone for riding the waves is concentrated on a small spot the line-up is crowded with only two dozen surfers, which can gather quite easily.
+Playa Negra is famous in the surfing world since it was featured in the surf cult movie "Endless Summer II".

 Watching the surf at Playa Negra

-When Playa Negra is too crowded or dangerous to surf you can walk over to some lesser known breaks like Playa Callejones to the south, or paddle out to an off-shore reef.
-After a 10-minutes drive you can also jump into the surf of Avellanas.
+When Playa Negra is too crowded or dangerous to surf you can walk over to some lesser known breaks like Playa Callejones to the south, or drive north to the surf beach of » Avellanas only 2 km north of Playa Negra.

-The pristine beaches of Playa Negra feature dark-colored sand and rocky outcroppings where you find many tide pools.
+The pristine beach of Playa Negra features dark sand and rocky outcroppings with tide pools.
 For swimming there is a protected stretch of beach around 100 m south of the famous break.

-Right in front of the break sits Hotel Playa Negra with its big thatched rancho where you can get food and drinks while you can watch the surfers frolicking in the waves.
+Right in front of the break sits Hotel Playa Negra with its huge thatched rancho where you get food and drinks while you can watch the surfers frolicking in the waves.

 1 km inland is the small village of Pargos, a cluttering of houses, restaurants and lodgings.
 Accommodations range from low-key surfer cabins to sophisticated boutique hotels with gourmet dining.
 The atmosphere in the small village feels peaceful and laid back, and maybe it's the great surf of Playa Negra which puts this happy grin on the faces of most people you meet there.